-Phase Six has different approaches compared to other role-playing systems.
-In part, these were designed to achieve flexibility in the scenarios possible.
-The system puts a lot of focus on being easily accessible while allowing the player to perform heroic actions in combat.
+Phase Six has different approaches to other role-playing systems in some areas.
+In part, these were designed to achieve flexibility in the possible scenarios.
+Also, the system puts a lot of focus on being playable as quickly as possible, and being able to perform heroic actions in combat, for example.

-Standard six-sided dice are used for rolls and checks.
+Normal six-sided dice are used for rolls and checks.
 Dice are rolled in the number of the respective value.
-Rolling a 5 or higher means success.
-Usually, a single success enough to pass a check.
+Each die that shows a 5 or higher after the roll represents a success.
+Usually, a single success is sufficient for a roll to be considered a pass.